 It’s a tedious business but you must resist the urge to copy and paste identical descriptions.
 Each new listing is another chance of getting found by the search engine and you can’t afford to get lazy.

-I read this post if you want to know How to Make Prints of Your Art – Printing Art Explained in Detail
+I read this post if you want to know:

 You need as many listings as possible to get found by the Etsy search engine.
-The more listings you have, the higher your chances of making sales.
+The more listings you have, the higher your chances of being found in the search results, and consequently, of making sales.